One of the best ways to experience the beauty of the Ozarks is on your bicycle.

 From rural America to urban metros, a bicycle ride helps you get off the beaten path, find the back alleys, and connect with the people that make a place unique.
 Head outside and experience someplace new by bike.
 To help you make that happen close to home, we have worked with our partners at Greene County and Springfield Convention and Visitors Bureau to highlight five loops to promote exploring our beautiful Ozarks by bicycle.
 Click on the bicycle route's name to check it out on Ride with GPS.
 Click here to join Ozark Greenways' Ride with GPS.

 All aboard!
-It’s time to take a ride on the Frisco Highline Trail, a once bustling railway through major Midwestern cities.
+It’s time to ride on the Frisco Highline Trail, a once-bustling railway through major Midwestern cities.
 Thankfully for us, you can now enjoy this scenic thoroughfare by bicycle as you cruise through small towns and Ozarks woodlands.
-We love the Frisco Highline Trail, but that is only the beginning to this exciting excursion through some of the prettiest road biking in the area.
-After leaving the FHT, you will work your way toward the remnants of Phenix, an old mining community where a quarry still operates today.
+We love the Frisco Highline Trail, but that is only the beginning of this exciting excursion through some of the prettiest road biking in the area.
+After leaving the FHT, you will work toward the remnants of Phenix, an old mining community where a quarry still operates today.
 Bonnie Parker of the explosive Bonnie and Clyde duo even went to elementary school in this old ghost town!
 If you haven’t gotten your fill by now, you are in for a treat.
 The last highlight of this ride is the Nathan Boone Homestead Historic Site, once the estate of the youngest son of legendary pioneer, Daniel Boone.
-There are several trails to explore on the Homestead, but bicycles are not allowed; bring a lock if you plan to explore them.
+There are several trails on the Homestead, but bicycles are not allowed; bring a lock if you plan to explore them.

 Loop the Lakes

 The Loop the Lakes route begins at Valley Water Mill Park, home to the Watershed Committee of the Ozarks.
 Along with being a beautiful park, the Center serves as an excellent educational resource for understanding the value of watersheds to our ecosystems.
-From here, cyclists may enjoy some of the finest, low traffic pavement in the area on their way to Fellows and McDaniel Lakes.
+From here, cyclists may enjoy some of the finest, low-traffic pavement in the area on their way to Fellows and McDaniel Lakes.
 Both Fellows and McDaniel Lakes are owned by City Utilities and serve as essential reservoirs for Springfield’s drinking water.
-Fellows lake has a small playground, bathrooms, and a covered pavilion.
-One of our favorite parts of this route is the bridge over McDaniel lake, which is no longer open to motorists.
-You are likely to see families fishing over bridge on a nice day, and the half mile stretch without vehicles is a great section to catch some shade on a hot day.
+Fellows Lake has a small playground, bathrooms, and a covered pavilion.
+One of our favorite parts of this route is the bridge over McDaniel Lake, which is no longer open to motorists.
+You see folks fishing on a nice day, and the half-mile stretch without vehicles is a great section to catch some shade on a hot day.
 Photo cred: Watershed Committee of the Ozarks

 Bikes & Battlefields Loop